LPCIC/elpi/ELPI.md

 Typing plays *no role at runtime*.
 This differs from standard λProlog.
 This also means that type annotations are totally optional.
-Still, they gratly help `elpi_typechecker.elpi` to give reasonable errors.
+Still, they greatly help `elpi_typechecker.elpi` to give reasonable errors.
 Notes about `elpi_typechecker.elpi`:
 - Inference of polymorphic predicates is not performed.
 - `type foo list A -> prop` can be used to declare a polymorphic `foo`.